Stage-Gate Process in Project Management: A Quick Guide

 Remember, this will happen after each phase.
 So make sure the checklist is broad enough to apply to all the phases but specific enough to cover project-related questions.

-Phase-Gate Process Example: Launching a Website
+Stage-Gate Process Example: Launching a Website

 Below is an example of some of the phases you might use if you were launching a website.
 There should be a gate at the end of each phase below, allowing for assessment.

-Advantages & Disadvantages of Phase-Gate
+Advantages & Disadvantages of the Stage-Gate Model

 Phase-gate is brilliant in that it eliminates ad-hoc changes and unplanned edits to the product.
 It also acts as a single hive-mind for your entire team, creating an atmosphere of structured creativity with built-in room for planned innovation.
-While the phase-gate process is similar to the Waterfall method in the way that it maps out a linear path forward, its major difference is that it doesn’t rely on a calendarized or static project list
+While the phase-gate process is similar to the Waterfall method in the way that it maps out a linear path forward, its major difference is that it doesn’t rely on a calendarized or static project list.

 It’s especially advantageous for large companies of 10,000 or more people where multiple stakeholders involved have the ability to go/kill the project at any gate, as it reduces the risk of outlier opinions throwing the project off-course.